Find The Others

 Leiden, the Netherlands

-Local contact: Leonie van der Plas
+Local group coordinated by: Leonie van der Plas

 Oslo and Nesodden, Norway

 I am a subscriber to the Dark Mountain Books and found out about the project via David Abram’s Alliance for Wild Ethics.
 I would be interested in forming a group that hosts informal hangouts at a pub/cafe to cultivate relations and share ideas/literature/sense of wonder.